Nourhanelsabawy/First-Scientific-Paper-at-IEEE-explore-site/README.md

 The performance of the six machine learning models was tested on the test dataset before and after the process of the FS technique.

 The experimental results show that the SVM model and LR have the best results compared to other machine learning models with an accuracy of 98.246%, and with FS.
 To achieve the best performance, voting ensemble ML model developed based on RF, SVM and LR.
 Ensemble models achieve superior performance over other traditional ML and over the state of the art .
- You can access our Paper at <a>https://ieeexplore.ieee.org/document/10217633?fbclid=IwAR0-LBhjZuYFzN9MaJt4ahWuq7gB-VFlGI6HJ7lprO0xKWja6NL3rogN8Tk</a> site.
+ Anyone can access our Paper from <a>https://ieeexplore.ieee.org/document/10217633?fbclid=IwAR0-LBhjZuYFzN9MaJt4ahWuq7gB-VFlGI6HJ7lprO0xKWja6NL3rogN8Tk</a> site.